Language selection

 Dr. Berube has over 30 years of experience in the areas of global leadership, executive management, governance, business development, operations, sales, marketing, engineering, project management and consulting.
 Included in this profile is a 10-year international portfolio resulting in the creation of 2 multi-million-dollar multinational enterprises.

 Dr. Berube is Métis.
-He has served on multiple for-profit and not-for-profit boards, including: the North West Local Health Integration Network, Digital Engineering Inc., and The Battalion Senate of 18 (Thunder Bay) Service Battalion.
+He has served on multiple for-profit and not-for-profit boards, including the North West Local Health Integration Network, Digital Engineering Inc., Science North and The Battalion Senate of 18 (Thunder Bay) Service Battalion.

 Andrea Hardie